bobbypriam/ocaml-documentation-guideline/README.md

 (** [add a b] returns the result of a + b *) val add : int -> int -> int
 ```

-Note that this does not mean you should not have comments on `.ml` files.
-Utilize comments on `.ml` files for implementation notes to help contributors.
-See the "Documentation <> Comments" section above.

 ### Write introductory documentation for the toplevel module